allangelman/ray-tracer/README.md

 # How to use

-To create the build file run this command after cd'ing into the project.
+To create the build file, run this command after cd'ing into the project.
 This will save a new build file called `raytracer` at the `./build` directory:

 ```
 g++ -std=c++11 -I /Eigen main.cpp -o ./build/raytracer